na-na-hi/renget/archive/elysianrealm.md

 Cost | Effect
 ------ | ------
-15 | Melee ATK breach
+15 | Max HP breach
 15 | Weapon type DMG bonus

 Support 1 | Support 2 | Type
 ------ | ------ | ------
-BKE | VC | Utility
+BKE | AE | Utility
 AE | BR | Damage

 Time | Sigil
 ------ | ------
-Start | Gold Goblet/Dreamful Gold
+Start | Gold Goblet/ It Will Be Written
-1st Shop | Light as a Bodhi Leaf / Dreamful Gold
-16F | Heavy as a Million Lives/Falling in Past Light
+1st Shop | Light as a Bodhi Leaf / It Will Be Written 16F | Heavy as a Million Lives/Falling in Past Light

 ##->Ego Signets<-